captn3m0/hello-cloudflare/README.md

-A public letter to CloudFlare to fix their snoopy vendor.
+A public letter to Cloudflare to fix their snoopy vendor.

 # What

-For the last few years, various websites hosted on GitHub Pages and fronted using CloudFlare have been blocked in India due to CloudFlare relying on a upstream network provider with a misconfigured network (Airtel).
+For the last few years, various websites hosted on GitHub Pages and fronted using Cloudflare have been blocked in India due to Cloudflare relying on a upstream network provider with a misconfigured network (Airtel).
 The network flow looks like this:

-`User->CloudFlare->Airtel->GitHub Pages`
+`User->Cloudflare->Airtel->GitHub Pages`

-If a website is using "Flexible SSL" or "No SSL" as configured on CloudFlare, the connection between CloudFlare and GitHub isn't encrypted, and Airtel blocks many such websites.
-Because CloudFlare terminates the TLS connection at their end, the browser shows a padlock, thus giving more authenticity to this incorrect block.
+If a website is using "Flexible SSL" or "No SSL" as configured on Cloudflare, the connection between Cloudflare and GitHub isn't encrypted, and Airtel blocks many such websites.
+Because Cloudflare terminates the TLS connection at their end, the browser shows a padlock, thus giving more authenticity to this incorrect block.

 # Impact

 These are just a few of the many websites blocked.
-This disproportionately impacts the developer community, and especially older websites that had a reason to use CloudFlare on top of GitHub Pages - TLS support.
+This disproportionately impacts the developer community, and especially older websites that had a reason to use Cloudflare on top of GitHub Pages - TLS support.
 Now that GitHub Pages natively offers SSL, most of these websites can directly be hosted on GitHub Pages.

 <details><summary>Here's a list of various such reports: (Click to expand)</summary>